nlp-compromise/react-nlp/README.md

 # react-nlp
-a keypress nlp component for react
+a wip keypress nlp component for react